Refining Cram\'er-Rao Bound With Multivariate Parameters: An Extrinsic Geometry Perspective: Matrix curvature correction

-\paragraph{Polynomial (SOS) reformulation.} Multiply both sides of the inequality \eqref{eq:goal} by the (nonnegative) scalar $s(v)^\top G_N s(v)$ to obtain the polynomial inequality
+To avoid the complexities of direct rational optimization, we multiply both sides of \eqref{eq:goal} by the non-negative scalar denominator $s(v)^\top G_{\mathcal{N}} s(v)$.
+This yields the homogeneous polynomial inequality:

-Both terms in \(P_\Delta\) are homogeneous polynomials of degree \(6\) in the entries of \(v\), as discussed before.

-A sufficient condition for global nonnegativity of the polynomial $P_\Delta(v)$ is that it be a sum of squares (SOS) polynomial.
-The SOS condition is equivalent to existence of a symmetric PSD matrix $S\succeq0$ and a vector of monomials $z(v)$ such that
+As we already saw in Section \ref{sec:dm}, $P_\Delta$ is a homogeneous polynomial of degree $6$.
+While checking the non-negativity of a general multivariate polynomial is NP-hard, a sufficient condition is that $P_\Delta(v)$ admits a SOS decomposition.
+The SOS condition is equivalent to the existence of a symmetric PSD matrix $S \succeq 0$ (the Gram matrix of the SOS form) such that: